khaledssbd/SA-Tourism-project-client-side/README.md

 - Regex with Valid email
 - Regex with Uppercase letters, lowercase letters and 6 characters in password
 - Protected routes
-- Local Storage configuration with Protected route
+- Local Storage and API post configuration with Protected route
 - Adaptable & Robust

 # npm Packages